mortezakowkabi/jcb-persian-documentation/036-Setting-Site-View-Permission.md

 COM_SERMONDISTRIBUTOR_NOT_AUTHORISED_TO_VIEW_CATEGORIES
 ```

-You can customize this message or even add logic to display a prompt (e.g., *“Please log in or purchase access to view this section.”*).
+You can customize this message or even add logic to display a prompt (e.g., *"Please log in or purchase access to view this section."*).

 > **Improvement Idea:**
 > Add a field in your component that allows admin users to set a **custom message** for unauthorized access.